-->

 After years of enduring Thériault’s "medical" experiments—including the horrific, intentional amputation of her own arm—she finally found a crack in the group’s psychological armor.

-She emerged from the woods like a ghost, a living testament to a nightmare, carrying a story that was so grotesque the police initially dismissed it as a drug-induced hallucination or a psychotic break.
+She emerged from the woods like a ghost, a living testament to a nightmare, carrying a story that was so grotesque the police initially dismissed it as a drug-induced hallucination.

 PHASE III: THE FINAL DISPOSITION